These guidelines have been updated to comply with Section 118507 of the Health and Safety Code and SB1194.

 RESTROOM: Any facility equipped with toilets, urinals, lavatories or other similar accommodations, in a public facility for the use of the public for personal hygiene and comfort.
 “In a public facility” and “for the use of the public” in this context covers each UC facility and restroom, except for facilities located within private residences or apartments, and within dormitory suites.

-SHOWER: A space to bathe or shower.
-Each shower shall be enclosed by privacy partitions.
+SHOWER: : A space to bathe or shower.
+Each shower shall be installed in a full-height privacy compartment.
 See 4.1.6 for a sample gender inclusive changing room and shower layout.

 UC-OWNED BUILDING: A building owned by the UC Regents, on land owned by the UC Regents, or a building owned by a third-party on land owned by UC.